emmaphamlet/Product-Management-University-Project/Risks,-Assumptions,-and-Dependencies.md

 This section identifies key risks, assumptions, and dependencies that affect system delivery.

+## Risks, Assumptions, and Dependencies -

-#### Risks and Mitigation
+### Risks

-1.  **Server overload during registration** – _Mitigation_: Implement load testing and auto-scaling cloud infrastructure.
+1. System overload during peak registration:

+*   Description: Heavy system traffic can potentially crash the system.

+*   Mitigation: To mitigate this, we plan to conduct load testing quarterly and we’ll use auto-scaling on cloud infrastructure to maintain performance.

-2.  **Low adoption due to UI change** – _Mitigation_: Provide in-app tutorials and launch webinars.
+2. Low adoption due to UI unfamiliarity:

-3.  **Integration failure with SIS or LMS** – _Mitigation_: Establish early API contracts and testing sandboxes.
+*   Description: The new interface may take some time to adjust to, so students and faculty may struggle with the usability of it at first.

+*   Mitigation: With sufficient support, like offering in-app tutorials, training webinars, and other helpful resources, this issue can be mitigated.

+3. Failure to successfully integrate SIS/LMS:

+*   Description: If these two applications don’t sync properly, it may cause registration errors among students/faculty

+*   Mitigation: Utilize more API contracts and do sandbox testing prior to launch.

-4.  **Security breaches or FERPA non-compliance** – _Mitigation_: Perform quarterly audits and enforce role-based access.
+4. Security breaches or FERPA violations:

-5.  **Accessibility non-compliance** – _Mitigation_: Partner with accessibility consultants during design and test with diverse users.
+*   Description: Unauthorized access can compromise student data.

+*   Mitigation: Ensure that there is strong encryption and perform regularly scheduled security audits.

+5. Accessibility gaps:

+*   Description: Gaps in compliance for accessibility can make it difficult for students with disabilities to thrive in an academic environment.

+*   Mitigation: Conduct quarterly usability testing and collaborate with accessibility experts to ensure that standards are being met.

-#### Key Assumptions
+### Assumptions

-1. Students and faculty have reliable internet access.
+1. Users have internet access and personal devices

+*   Impact: The system is heavily reliant on web-based access.

+*   Rationale: Most students and faculty access digital services on a laptop, using the internet, regularly.

-2. GSU IT will provide technical support during deployment.
+2. GSU  IT will support system deployment:

-3. All third-party systems offer documented APIs.

-4. Mobile access is critical due to high student device usage.
+*   Impact: Without active collaboration from the IT department, deployment may be significantly delayed.

+*   Rationale: IT’s cooperation and role is crucial for all university-wide tech releases.

+3. APIs are available and stable:

+*   Impact: Data flow from SIS/LMS is important for real-time updates

+*   Rationale: This is a modern system and it is expected that we are able to provide documentation.

+      4. Users have a basic level of tech literacy:
+*   Impact: The interface is designed for independent use without comprehensive onboarding.

+*   Rationale: Most students/staff are already familiar with digital systems at the university.

-5. University registration dates will remain fixed as scheduled.
+      5. Registration dates continuously remain fixed:
+*   Impact: System configuration and testing are largely dependent on known deadlines.

+*   Rationale: Academic calendars are stringent and rarely change.

-#### Dependencies
+### Dependencies

-1.  **SIS** – Required for real-time course and student data.
+1. SIS (Student Information System): Required for real-time student and course data exchange.

-2.  **Notification APIs** – Needed for waitlist messages via email/SMS.
+2. Email/SMS gateway providers: Needed for automated waitlist and notification functionality.

-3.  **Cloud hosting** – Platform for uptime and autoscaling (e.g., Azure).

-4.  **Accessibility tools** – Tools like Axe/WAVE for WCAG validation.

-5.  **University IT department** – Support deployment, patching, and operational handoff.
+3. Cloud hosting platform (e.g., Azure/AWS): Required for deployment and scaling.

+4. Accessibility testing tools: Necessary to validate WCAG 2.1 compliance.

+5. University IT operations: Required for support, uptime monitoring, and incident response.